laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 ### Schedule of Homework and Quizzes and NO CLASS days

-* Assignment 1 due on Wednesday, September 7th.
+* Assignment 1 due on Friday, February 3rd.
 Quiz 1 on Thursday,
   February 2nd.
-* Assignment 2 due on Monday, September 20th.
+* Assignment 2 due on Friday, February 17th.
 Quiz 2 on Thursday,
   Feburary 16th.
 * February 21st, Monday schedule, we have class.
-* Assignment 3 due on Monday, October 4th.
+* Assignment 3 due on Friday, March 3rd.
 Quiz 3 on Thursday, March
   2nd.
-* Assignment 4 due on Monday, October 18th.
+* Assignment 4 due on Friday, March 24th.
 Quiz 4 on Thursday,
   March 23rd.
 * April 5th, no lab.
-* Assignment 5 due on Monday, November 1st.
+* Assignment 5 due on Friday, April 7th.
 Quiz 5 on Thursday,
   April 6th.
-* Assignment 6 due on Monday, November 15th.
+* Assignment 6 due on Friday, April 21st.
 Quiz 6 on Thursday,
   April 20th.
-* Assignment 7 due on Tuesday, November 29th.
+* Assignment 7 due on Friday, April 28th.
 Quiz 7 on Monday,
   May 1st.
 * Group Project due date, Wednesday May 3rd.